forestgrape/coronavirus/4_immunological/immune_system.md

 ## Summary
-"Selected topics of the immune system with a focus on protection versus coronaviruses."
+"Selected topics of the immune system with a focus on the principles."

 ## Introduction

 > ###### Immune System
+> The *immune system* denotes organs and processes which watch and regulate life forms interactions such that the interaction are not adverse.
+> * The life form interaction are at the cellular level or below and competitive.
-> The *immune system* denotes organs and processes which watch and regulate life forms interactions.
-This is achieved by watching interactions within or between life forms and if necessary adapt or reduce the interactions such that they are advantageous or at least not adverse.
+> * Prevention of damage is achieved by watching interactions within or between life forms and if necessary adapt or reduce the interactions such that the interactions not adverse or even advantageous.

-* The immune system can be viewed as the homeostasis regulation regarding interactions with life-forms at the molecular and cellular level.
+* The immune system can be viewed as part of the homeostasis regulation regarding interactions of life-forms.

+* The life form interaction are of the following forms:
+  * The interactions are competitively and if out of balance with negative fitness effects.
+  * Only interactions at the molecular and cellular level (as always life is not discrete, so the border is not always clear).
+Trained neural network interaction are usually considered as not part of the immune system.
+    * Worms infecting mammals are fought by stomach acid and antibodies (mainly IgE), so this interaction is part of the immune system.
+  * In organisms the immune system includes the interactions between different cells of the organism.
+Examples:
+    * Cancer cells within an organism can be viewed as selfish cells that don't respect the 'rules of an organism', therefore the immune system targets them.
+    * If an organism is physically damaged an the cells are out of order, the immune system handles the displaced cells and sends signals to repair the injury.

 * *The immune system is pragmatic and efficiency focused*:
   * the immune system usually is minimalist and does just as much to prevent harm but no more.